- Duration:

 The Ghanaian cedi (GH₵) is the official currency, and it is suggested to ensure you have sufficient cash in local currency to cover expenses such as drinks, tips, and for other items of a personal nature (such as gifts).
 Credit cards are not widely accepted for payment.

-You will be able to exchange or draw money at the airport upon our arrival, and when we pass through larger towns during the tours.
-Note that exchanging money is only easily possible at the airport on your arrival – it is very time consuming to do so during the tour.
+You will only be able to exchange currency at the airport upon your arrival in Ghana however if you need to withdraw money this can be done at the airport upon your arrival or when we pass through larger towns during the tours.
 Visa and Mastercard are accepted for drawing cash from ATMs.
 Note: US and Canadian dollars, pound sterling and euros cannot be used for purchases.

 WEATHER

-Conditions will generally be warm and humid.
+Conditions will be hot and very humid throughout the tour.
+The forested coastal regions (from the coast until Kumasi) experience high temperatures (nearing 400C/1000F) with high and oppressive humidity.
+In the northern regions (Mole NP and Bolgatanga) we can expect high temperatures (nearing 450C/1100F) with low humidity.
 As always, it is good practice to ensure you have some warmer clothes, as some folks may feel the need for a jersey/jacket in the evenings, and a raincoat.
 Although we visit during the dry season, unseasonal rain is not impossible.

 ELECTRICITY